New 1-Minute Video Script

-A close examination shows how the forces of rain, wind, freezing, and biology are slowly eroding it.
-The tiny grains that get dislodged from the bolder and washed into the soil contribute minerals to the soil.
+A close examination shows how the forces of rain, wind, freezing temperatures, and the scouring from moss and lichen are slowly eroding the surface.
+The tiny grains that get dislodged from the bolder and washed into the soil contribute minerals to support life.
 This bolder was significantly larger.
-Based on the climate and other factors, a good estimate is that erosion will remove about 1 inch and about 8 gallons of material every 500 years.
-Projecting that rate over 12,000 years that this bolder has been sitting here, two feet of its surface has disappeared, while about 190 gallons of material have dissolved into the soil.
-In about 20,000 years from now, at this rate, it will be completely gone.
+Based on the climate and other factors, a good estimate is that erosion will remove about 1 cm every thousand years.
+Since the eroding forces strike them evenly across their surfaces, it also tends to sculpt the boulders into the smooth spherical shapes you see.

 As you study the boulder, you may draw other conclusions.
 We welcome your opinions and observations.
 You can contribute them below.